lucianonooijen/Personal-Website/content/about.md

 #### Introduction

-My name is Luciano Nooijen, co-founder of [Bytecode Digital Agency B.V.](https://bytecode.nl) where I currently fulfil the role of technical lead.
+My name is Luciano Nooijen, I am co-founder of [Bytecode Digital Agency B.V.](https://bytecode.nl) and through Bytecode of different start-up ventures.

+I currently work as a freelance software engineer, specialized in back-end development for web and mobile applications.

 #### Work

-After years of pleasure working as a full-stack developer, I started to specialize in software architecture, infrastructure and systems integration, while I still like to do quite a bit of coding myself.
+I specialize in software development of back-end applications in Golang, where I can also occasionally join the front-end development for integration with the back-end.

+With my knowledge about both theoretical computer science and my broad practical experience for many different companies, my aim is to not to create cookie-cutter solutions, but to create software tailored for the specific use-case.

 In my work I mainly focus on identifying the needs of organizations, and creating solutions that meet those needs.
-In this way I combine my passion for technology with the fulfillment of business requirements.
+In this way I combine my knowledge about technology with the fulfillment of business requirements.

-What motivates me to do this work every day is to see how the applications I have worked on take an organization to a next level and make it possible for people within the organization to focus on what they are passionate about.

-Within my work (cyber) security also plays a major role.
-At Bytecode, I take care of the security of both the servers and the applications that run on these servers.
+Within my work (cyber) security also plays a major role, both at the application level and at the server level.

 #### Career

 I started programming at an early age.
 In 2009 I made my first website, after having been interested in computers and software from an early age.
 After making this first website, I continued to broaden my knowledge, which enabled me to apply my skills on a professional level from 2014.

 In 2014 I developed my own webshop in WooCommerce and started to develop websites under the name Nooijen Web Solutions.
-After a while I started working together with [Jeroen van Steijn](https://jeroenvansteijn.nl), with whom I later founded Bytecode, and where I am currently working with an awesome 11-headed team.
+After a while I started working together with [Jeroen van Steijn](https://jeroenvansteijn.nl), with whom I later founded Bytecode, which evolved into a start-up focussed digital agency.

 ### Education